 What is Hospice Care?

 Hospice is designed to provide comfort and support to patients and their families when a life-limiting illness no longer responds to cure-oriented treatments.
-Hospice care doesn’t prolong life nor does it hasten death.
+Hospice care doesn’t prolong life, nor does it hasten death.
 The goal of hospice care is to improve the quality of a patient’s last days by offering comfort and dignity.
-The care is provided by a team-oriented group of specially trained professionals, volunteers and family members.
+The care is provided by a team-oriented group of specially trained professionals, volunteers, and family members.

 Things to note:

-- Hospice addresses all symptoms of a disease, with a special emphasis on controlling a patient’s pain and discomfort
+Hospice addresses all symptoms of a disease, with a special emphasis on controlling a patient’s pain and discomfort.

-- Hospice offers a variety of bereavement and counseling services to families before and after a patient’s death
+Hospice offers a variety of bereavement and counseling services to families before and after a patient’s death.

 MYTH: Hospice is where you go when there is “nothing else to be done.”

 Fact: Hospice is the “something more” that can be done for the patient and the family when the illness cannot be cured.
 It is a concept based on comfort-oriented care.
-Referral into hospice is a movement into another mode of therapy, which may be more appropriate for terminal care.
+Referral to hospice is a movement into another mode of therapy, which may be more appropriate for terminal care.

 MYTH: Families should be isolated from a dying patient.